-The qualification test comprises of verifying proper equipment needed to conduct those tests.
+The qualification test comprises verifying the proper equipment needed to conduct those tests.
 That equipment is Windows 7 or higher if using that system and a working microphone.

 Each test you are sent is in your native language or in the language you have said you are fluent in.
 If you are fluent in both English and Spanish those are the languages that you will receive tests.

 The key to being a good tester is the ability to express your thoughts as you examine a website that has been sent to you.
 There are 6 things you are not supposed to do.